 Gilbert, AZ Tummy Tuck

-The women and men who get tummy tuck surgery using any of these techniques are almost universally willing to trade having an incision for removing unsightly excess skin that makes them self-conscious about their appearances.
+The women and men who get tummy tuck surgery using any of these techniques are almost universally willing to trade having an incision for removing unsightly excess skin that makes them self-conscious about their appearance.

-What Tummy Tuck Surgery Is Right for You?
+What Tummy Tuck Technique Is Best?

 Mini Tummy Tuck

 Even though some patients can benefit from a mini tummy tuck, it’s fairly uncommon.
-That’s because the procedure is limited to patients concerned only about the area below the umbilicus—the bellybutton.
+That’s because the procedure is limited to patients concerned only about the area below the umbilicus—the belly button.
 The advantage of a mini tummy tuck is that it requires a much shorter incision than a traditional tummy tuck, and no incision is made around the belly button.
 Because it’s less invasive, the recovery time for a mini tummy tuck is also shorter.

 Full Tummy Tuck

 This is what’s considered the traditional tummy tuck.
-It’s often combined with liposuction and a breast lift as part of a Mommy Makeover for women who aren’t planning to have any more children.
+It’s often combined with liposuction, breast augmentation, and breast lift as part of a Mommy Makeover for women who aren’t planning to have any more children.
 During a full tummy tuck, I make a horizontal incision that stretches from hip to hip just above the pubic area, where bikini briefs can conceal it.
-Another incision around the bellybutton is necessary.
-After removing the excess skin and pulling the remaining skin down, I create a new, natural-looking umbilicus.
-This is a popular procedure not only for moms but also for men and women whose abdominal skin has lost its elasticity due to age or weight loss.
+Another incision around the belly button is necessary.

 Extended Tummy Tuck

-This procedure may be called different things by different plastic surgeons, such as a belt lipectomy, body lift, or as I mentioned earlier, a circumferential abdominoplasty.
+This procedure may be called different things by different plastic surgeons, such as a belt lipectomy, body lift, or, as I mentioned earlier, a circumferential abdominoplasty.
 What these procedures all have in common is that the incision extends along the back—circumferentially—above the buttocks to remove excess skin on the outer hips and buttocks.
-Patients who are good candidates for this type of tummy tuck have typically lost a significant amount of weight either through lifestyle changes or bariatric surgery.
-They may have other post weight-loss plastic surgery procedures performed, too, such as an arm lift or body lift.

 Leave a Reply